From Little Acorns, Mighty Oaks Grow

 Our topic this term is.....

 Welcome back to Class 3!
-We hope you all had a wonderful Christmas break and are feeling refreshed for the exciting term ahead.
-This term, our learning will take us on an adventure beyond Earth as we investigate space and discover the wonders of our solar system.
+We hope you all had a wonderful Easter break and are feeling refreshed for the exciting term ahead.

 We will continue to prepare for our 'SATs' in May and as always, our emphasis will be grammar, spellings, punctuation and reading through daily practice, weekly guided reading sessions and booster lessons.

-Numeracy lessons will follow the White Rose Year 5 and Year 6 curriculum, covering a wide range of mathematical areas including number and place value, the four operations, fractions, measurement, geometry, statistics, algebra, and ratio and proportion.
-All pupils will take part in targeted maths intervention sessions, with Year 6 children also receiving additional booster lessons to support their preparation for SATs.
+Numeracy lessons will follow the White Rose Year 5 and Year 6 curriculum, covering a wide range of mathematical areas including, Shape, Position and direction, Decimals and Negative numbers.
+All pupils will take part in targeted Maths intervention sessions, with Year 6 children also receiving additional booster lessons to support their preparation for SATs.

 Throughout the term, there will be many opportunities for hands-on experiments, research and investigations to strengthen practical skills and deepen understanding of the physical sciences.